3 Sampling

 axis.ticks.x = element_blank())

 This graph illustrates the exact same concept as the histogram.
-With the smallest shovel size there is significant variance from sample to sample, as samples take on a wide variety of sample proportions!
-However, as we increase the sample size, the points become more concentrated, or less variance.
+With the smallest shovel size, there is significant variance from sample to sample, as samples feature, by chance, some extreme results.
+However, as we increase the sample size, the points become more concentrated, i.e., they demonstrate less variance.

 Comparing the number of slots in the shovel with the standard deviation of proportions red.
 Here, we see that standard deviation decreases with higher sample sizes.
 Larger sample sizes yield more precise estimates.